Glen Pearson

 Glen Douglas Pearson (born December 26, 1950) is a politician in Ontario, Canada.
 He is a former Member of Parliament for London North Centre, and is a member of the Liberal Party of Canada.

 Life and career

 Pearson was born in Calgary, Alberta.
 He is a professional firefighter in London, Ontario, well known for his charitable and humanitarian activities.
-He retired as a captain in the London Fire Department, where he worked for 29 years, but he is perhaps better known as the paid executive director of the London Food Bank for over 25 years.
+He retired as a captain in the London Fire Department, where he worked for 29 years, but he is perhaps better known as the co-executive director of the London Food Bank for over 25 years.
 He has also previously been involved in the Ontario Association of Food Banks as a board member, serving one term as Chairperson.

 Since 1998, along with his wife, Jane Roy, Pearson has worked on human rights and development projects in Sudan.
 This work included building schools and infrastructure, general community development and campaigning against slavery.

 On August 15, 2007, Pearson reunited his Sudanese born adoptive daughter, Abuk Roy, with her twin sister, Achan and brother Ater, who were previously thought to be dead.